 Being perched on the side of the mountain, the ground was far too steep to provide space for the kind of accommodation and recreational facilities Colleen had in mind for her guests, so she called in the big guns - the same architectural landscapers who had worked at Cape Point.

-They dug, cut, filled, and pushed boulders, rock, sand etc., and levelled out a lovely platform (this was an amazing site to be seen) a total transformation and absolute miracle.
+They dug, cut, filled, and pushed boulders, rock, sand etc., and leveled out a lovely platform (this was an amazing site to be seen) a total transformation and absolute miracle.
 They then built the stone wall, ("the whaling wall"), with which even the great wall of China could not compete!!).
 Once the site had been prepared, Colleen, and her trusty helpers personally carried down and placed each piece of the Monkey Stone which now forms part of the Waterfall features.

 The pool duly arrived - blocking the entire road!
 "There was great consternation at the logistics of the seemingly impossible task of manhandling it down the mountain, over the boulders and into place, without all of us ending up in the sea".
 However, believe it or not the lovely salt water pool now gleams (almost laughs) as it lies overlooking the expanse of False bay, its seaboard and surrounding mountains.
 The colour of the pool being Charcoal Grey assists the water to mirror the changing colours and moods of the warm ocean.